CYBERPOWERPC Gamer Ultra GUA883 Review

 The hard drive should just go

 In addition to using cheap processors, manufacturers can keep prices down by opting for slower, cheaper hard drives like the one inside the Gamer Ultra GUA883.
-While it features an expansive 1TB of space, it is painfully slow.
+While it features an expansive 1TB of space, it is painfully slow, we atleast expect an NVMe SSD for storage.

 Moving large files will be remarkably slow, and will take time to transfer multiple games.
 The Gamer Xtreme GXiVR8060A6 comes with a 120GB SSD in addition to the 1TB mechanical disk.
 We highly recommend it, as it eliminates the bottlenecks of slow hard drive performance.